 Real estate vacancies in Loyola Marymount University are 3.2%, which is lower than one will find in 79.0% of American neighborhoods.
 Demand for real estate in Loyola Marymount University is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-In addition, one of the really interesting characteristics about the Loyola Marymount University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
+One of the really interesting characteristics about the Loyola Marymount University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 3.2% of college-friendly places to live in the state of California.
+For each of these reasons, the neighborhood is rated among the top 0.2% of college-friendly places to live in the state of California.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for urban sophisticates and young, single professionals.

 Most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
 This was a busy time in America for home construction.
 After the end of World War II, as GIs came home, bought newly built homes on the edges of cities with the help of the GI Bill, and began their families.
 This housing era generally coincides with the 'Baby Boom' generation (1945 - 1964), and many baby boomers grew up in homes built in this era.
 But what is so interesting about the Loyola Marymount University neighborhood, is that an incredible 80.7% of the homes here were built in this era.
 So when you walk its streets or drive through, this neighborhood has a look and feel that harkens to that era in American life, a very important slice of Americana.